ClickHouse/clickhouse-docs/docs/en/guides/improving-query-performance/sparse-primary-indexes/sparse-primary-indexes-intro.md

 ## Data Set

-Throughout this article we will use a sample anonymized web traffic data set.
+Throughout this guide we will use a sample anonymized web traffic data set.

 - We will use a subset of 8.87 million rows (events) from the sample data set.
 - The uncompressed data size is 8.87 million events and about 700 MB.
 This compresses to 200 mb when stored in ClickHouse.